sayanlearn/Flower-Classification-using-CNN-pytorch/Readme.md

 I recommend using google colab in order to access these files.
 There will be no dependency as everything is pre-installed.
 If you are using
 Jupyter Notebook, you have to install the dependencies which are imported in the jupyter notebook.

+### Procedure
+Data loading.ipynb is used to split the dataset into training and testing set (and validation set).

+**Beware:** This notebook can only be run once.

+Flower classification with gpu.ipynb is used to train a CNN model to classify the flower images and find out the accuracy of the model.